SAP-samples/teched2023-IN261/exercises/ex0/README.md

 ## Participant Number

-When you run through the exercise steps, you need to ensure that you use your participant number that runs from 01 - 40.
+When you run through the exercise steps, you need to ensure that you use your participant number that runs from 001 - 040.

 Ensure you know the right number and use it.
 You can find the participant number on your table.

+## User and Password

+For Login you will use the below user with XXX replaced with your user number:

+handson_XXX@education.cloud.sap (e.g. handson_013@education.cloud.sap)

+The password will be provided by the moderators.

 ## Summary